Dekr0/8086-sim/README.md

     (There are a few remarks)
     - simulates instructions execution and side effects on the virtual 8086 CPU and virtual 8086 memory
-    - More to comes in future ???
-(Visualization)
+    - TUI based simulation

-## State of This Projects
+## State of This Project

 - The accuracy of this emulator is not guaranteed since the amount of instructions are already quiet large despite 8086 is very simple and small instructions set